 The main difference of the React 2 from its predecessor is the flyknit upper.
 Form fitting, the upper stretches enough to fit the foot.
 It holds the foot securely while offering superior breathability.

 This is a versatile shoe that you can use for running, walking, or even while strolling around the park.
 Comfortable and well-cushioned, the adidas Pureboost offers superior responsiveness.
-Its modern look may appeal more to the younger generation, but you won’t go wrong with this shoe coming from the brand with three stripes.
+Its modern look may appeal more to the younger generation, but you won’t go wrong with this lightweight running shoe coming from the brand with three stripes.

 The Pureboost Go features adidas’ Boost midsole designed to provide superior responsiveness.
 The midsole is noticeably wider compared to other running shoes from the brand, and it comes in handy when walking or running around busy areas.